garagehive/garagehive.github.io/docs/garagehive-return-warranty-parts-to-vendor.md

    ![](media/garagehive-return-warranty-parts-to-vendor6.png)

-7. Click **Home**, then select **Set Applies-to ID**, followed by **Post Application** to complete the process.
+8. Click **Home**, then select **Set Applies-to ID**, followed by **Post Application** to complete the process.

    ![](media/garagehive-return-warranty-parts-to-vendor7.png)

-8. Finally, create a **Purchase Return Order** for the originally fitted brake pads that were returned to stock when the Return Jobsheet was posted.
+9. Finally, create a **Purchase Return Order** for the faulty originally fitted brake pads that were returned to stock when the Return Jobsheet was posted.
 Post the return order and ship the brake pads back to the vendor.

    ![](media/garagehive-return-warranty-parts-to-vendor8.png)